bwesterb/tkbd/README.md

    - `lx` the PC is booted in Linux, but we do not know if it is used
 2. *roomMap*: a list of rooms and the PC's in it.
 3. *schedule*: for each room, the possible reservations of it.
+4. *tagMap*: a list of tags and the rooms belonging to each tag.
+   For instance, in the `hg` tag (which is short for Huygens Gebouw) are all the rooms of the Huygens Gebouw.

 ### Source of information
 When people log in and out of computers, this is logged.